US pest-control market, mapped

 Do not buy this if any of the following are true.

 You sell to homeowners directly.
-Consumer pest data, lead-gen sites, and end-user mosquito apps want a different set, the residential household database, not B2B owner contacts.
+Consumer pest data, lead-gen sites, and end-user mosquito apps want a different set: the residential household database, not B2B owner contacts.

 Your sales motion only fires above $100k ACV.
 The 20,000 independents will not fit your unit economics.
-A single-location operator with 8 trucks rarely writes a six-figure annual check on day one.
+A single-location operator with eight trucks rarely writes a six-figure annual check on day one.
 Call us when an enterprise-only motion stalls and you need a mid-market overlay.

 You need real-time license status.
 State pesticide-applicator license boards publish that, with appeal periods and reinstatement windows that move daily.
 We refresh monthly, which is the right cadence for prospecting and the wrong cadence for compliance gatekeeping.